 - Self-Hypnosis for Sleep: Self-hypnosis refers to steps you can take to induce the trance state, relax your body, and provide helpful suggestions to the mind.
 Before bed, you would follow a sleep hypnosis script, which might include breathing techniques, mindfulness tips and strategies for relaxing the body and mind.
 Then, you’d recite a script that would help you drift into sleep.

 - Guide Self-Inducing Recordings: A guided hypnosis session is an audio or video recording that features a hypnotist offering you tips and strategies for relaxing.
 The hypnotist would then provide simple suggestions for helping the mind drift into sleep.
 A script might include positive sleep works, like “let go,” “yawn,” or “peace” which would help your unconscious mind transition from trance to sleep.
-A typical recorded vided lasts about 15 minutes.
+A typical recording lasts about 15 minutes.
 Browse all of our Insomnia-Free sleep recordings now.

 - One-on-One Hypnotherapy: Sessions with a professional hypnotherapist provide you with personalized guidance during your experience.
 A hypnotist will lead you through relaxation techniques to reach the hypnotic state, and then would help you examine your unconscious mind and reframe negative associations.
 A one-to-one session would be particularly powerful for deep-rooted sleep disorders, like night terrors or sleepwalking, or if self-hypnosis isn’t providing the results you desire.